Southwest Black Bean Egg Muffins

-Black Bean Egg Muffins are a protein and fiber packed breakfast or snack that can be made ahead of time and enjoyed all week long.
+Black Bean Egg Muffins are a protein and fiber filled breakfast or snack that can be made ahead of time and enjoyed all week long.
 These healthy egg muffins are packed with veggies, hearty black beans, and the perfect amount of spice.
-You may also love these Cottage Cheese Egg Muffins and Ham and Cheese Egg Muffins.
+You;ll also love these Cottage Cheese Egg Muffins and Ham and Cheese Egg Muffins.